like-a-charm/ZapMicro.TransactionalOutbox/README.md

 ## The Transactional Outbox pattern

-In the world of microservices, the Transactional Outbox pattern helps to guarantee the data consistency between different microservices that communicate through asynchronous messages.
+In the world of microservices, the Transactional Outbox pattern helps to guarantee data consistency between different microservices that communicate through asynchronous messages.

 ### The scenario